 The ELP helps the teacher to cope with heterogeneous groups.
 (The ELP helps learners to understand their individuality, and helps them to achieve personal goals within the group.)

 The ELP helps to make progress visible and increases learner satisfaction.
-(The descriptors are relatively easy for learners to understand, so they can both see what they’re aiming at and when they have achieved it.
+(The descriptors are relatively easy for learners to understand, so they can see what they are aiming at and when they have achieved it.
 If learners can see that they are making progress, they are more likely to be satisfied.)

 The ELP promotes communication within the class by providing a common language.
-(Thanks to the CEFR’s approach to describing competence in terms that learners can understand and the ELP’s approach to reflection on learning, a true dialogue about the course between the learners themselves and with the teacher can take place.)
+(Thanks to the CEFR’s approach to describing competence in terms that learners can understand and the ELP’s approach to reflection on learning, a true dialogue about the course can take place between the learners themselves and with the teacher.)

 The ELP helps make achievement visible and comprehensible for employers, for other schools, etc. (If learners need to show their current levels, the ELP does this in a clear and comprehensible way.)